 Females lay their eggs in cow droppings that are new and undisturbed

 during the summer months.
-The larvae is yellow like and lives in the manure until they pupate in
+The larvae are yellow like and live in the manure until they pupate in

 the soil.
 The eggs can number from 30 - 230, and hatch in 10 - 23 days.
 The lifecycle fo the face fly is about 14-21 days long.

 the preferred food of choice for the Face Fly is the mucus and the watery